DalbergDataInsights/spph-email-report/README.md

 ### HOW TO ALTER CAPTIONS <a name="sixth"></a>

 To change the captions, open figures' pipeline -> [figures/pipeline.py](figures/pipeline.py) and make necessary changes in `"titles"`.
-Note that districts' level pipeline is `pipeline`, the `national_pipeline` is for country-level monthly reports.

 To add more arguments to the caption, add name of the argument to the `"title_args":`, place it to the `"titles"` as `{}` and define a new argument in extract/model/[figure_factory.py](extract/model/figure_factory.py) in

 ```python